Millions of people are going hungry and thirsty every day as war destroys their ability to survive.

 The ongoing conflict makes this an extremely difficult environment in which to work – but CARE is one of the few international aid agencies with an established presence in Yemen, where we have worked since 1993.
 CARE’s team in Yemen are continuing to deliver humanitarian services under very challenging circumstances.

-The immediate needs are for food and water, and we are focusing on making sure that people in the hardest-hit and most hard-to-reach areas have access to emergency supplies and assistance with meeting their basic needs.
+We are focusing on making sure that people in the hardest-hit and most hard-to-reach areas have access to emergency supplies and assistance with meeting their basic needs, including food and water.
 The near-collapse of public services – only 45% of health facilities in Yemen remain, with limited functionality – means that we are also providing sanitation, hygiene, and livelihoods support.

 We are also providing direct assistance through cash transfers – giving people cash that they can themselves spend on food or other needs.
 Watch this video to see how donations from the UK public to the Disasters Emergency Committee are helping CARE to provide life-saving assistance to the people of Yemen: